 I also used the VOLOOM to tease the crown of my head for some added volume.
 It gave off a great chic sixties vibe, and I couldn’t believe how much easier it was than tugging and pulling with a comb ( the traditional teasing method).
 I was happy that my hair style lasted all evening long, with just a little spritz of flexible hair spray.
 I recommend using a flex hold so you don’t have a stiff helmet hair look.

 The gals who will benefit the most from using the hair volumizing tool VOLOOM, are those with really fine, stringy, and limp hair.
 Ladies with lost of curls and volume probably won’t get as much out of the VOLOOM as those with straighter hair.

 The VOLOOM seems to work best on sleek straight hair styles, or loose beach wavy hair.
 By keeping the top layer perfectly intact, and moving it out of the way to volumize the lower strands, hair will hold volume much longer than it would with just hair products.

 Use the VOLOOM hair iron if your hair is past your shoulders or longer.
 If you hair is shorter than that, the plates may be too big for your hair, so opt for the petite VOLOOM for hair the goes above your shoulders.

-Overall the VOLOOM will work best for gals with damaged hair, limp hair, and those with naturally stick straight hair that doesn’t have a lot of volume or style.
-If you are like me and have lost a lot of your natural texture due to color damage, the VOLOOM is a game changer to get your style back!
+Overall, the VOLOOM will work best for people with damaged hair, limp hair, and those with naturally stick-straight hair.
+If, like me, you have lost a lot of texture due to color damage, the VOLOOM is a game changer!